 You may choose to use your skills to enhance your interactions with others, in various situations, without further training.

 You can continue your counselling skills training, at this centre, by joining the Certificate in counselling Skills.
-After certificate level, you are eligible to apply for the Level 3 Certificate in Counselling Studies, leading on to the level 4 Diploma in Therapeutic Counselling.

 Courses at Swarthmore satisfy the requirements for applying to courses outside the centre at the various levels.